Global Donor Platform for Rural Development | Page 3 | Land Portal

 According to the report, the change in overall global development objectives of the Post-2015 agenda and its sustainable development goals (SDG) will only reiterate the relevance of the Platform’s work in coordinating donor activities.
 Agriculture and rural development are incorporated in many of the SDGs.
 The targeted development of appropriate policies and innovative strategies will depend on increased, cross-sectoral cooperation which the Platform stands for.
 The achievement of the Platform’s objectives of advocacy, knowledge sharing and network facilitation functions remains to be a crucial contribution to agriculture and rural development.

-Overseas Development Institute is an independent think tank focused on international development and humanitarian issues.
 Overseas Development Institute (ODI) is an independent think tank focused on international development and humanitarian issues.
 ODI has partnered with Land Alliance to scale up PRIndex, the first global index that measures perceptions of property rights among communities.
 The aim of this index is to provide a global and national-level baseline of perceptions of property rights, that is comparable, cost-effective, and widely accessible.
+This baseline will provide the grounding for a global conversation and movement around securing the property rights of an estimated 2 billion people who currently lack them.
+Omidyar Network is funding ODI to scale PRIndex to reach an initial tranche of 35 countries, with aspirations to reach 140 countries in the years to come.